TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     spice_port (EXPERIMENTAL):

         This specifies the TCP port to listen on for the SPICE server.
 By default SPICE is not enabled.
-NOTE: SPICE support requires your KVM zone to be using a zone root dataset with the image_uuid option and that dataset must know what to do with these special options.
+NOTE: SPICE support requires your kvm zone to be using a zone root dataset with the image_uuid option and that dataset must know what to do with these special options.
 If set to zero, a port will be chosen at random.
 Set to -1 to disable TCP listening for SPICE.

         type: integer (0 for random, -1 for disabled)
-        vmtype: KVM
+        vmtype: kvm
         listable: no
         create: yes
         update: yes